prbmic19/lanide/README.md

 ```

 ## Example
-Here's a tiny RX program, taken from `examples/addition.asm`.
+Here's a tiny RX program taken from `examples/addition.asm`.
 It adds two numbers and halts. (nothing fancy, but it shows the basics):
 ```asm
 ; examples/addition.asm